-Although only three years old, this beer festival, held in Cakovec at the beginning of October, is the longest lasting craft beer festival in Croatia.
-The festival is a place to taste some of the best Croatian craft beers, learn how to become a home brewer, meet many home brewers, craft beer producers, and enjoy in good food and good music.
-Central place is the Stari Hrast pub in downtown Cakovec.
+This beer festival, held in Cakovec at the beginning of October, is the longest-lasting craft beer festival in Croatia.
+The festival is a place to taste some of the best Croatian craft beers, learn how to become a homebrewer, meet many homebrewers, craft beer producers, and enjoy good food and good music.

 Medulin Craft Beer Festival

-We hope our guide to craft beer in Croatia helps you taste local beers while on holidays in Croatia.
+We hope our guide to the best Croatian beer helps you find local beers worth tasting while on holiday in Croatia.
 If you have any suggestions, questions, or just want to drop us a line, please do so in the comments section below.
 Cheers!